Selecting Better Rewards for Sales Incentive Programs

 Analyzing your audience and their desires are imperative to selecting rewards that will truly motivate.
 Spend some time considering each of the following points as they relate to your audience.

 Even more important than demographics are the psychographics.
-Measuring the level of buy-in and initial engagement, whether they’re extrinsically or intrinsically motivated, and the general attitude or interests of your team will be the largest factor in deciding specific awards that are truly aspirational.
+The most significant factor in deciding specific awards that are truly aspirational include the following: measuring the level of buy-in and initial engagement (whether motivated by extrinsic or intrinsic variables), and the general attitude or interests of your team.

 Two good questions: